-Firstly, there is the "will to be better" and the longing for perfection, as the German sport-pedagogue Ommo Grupe described the anthropological essence of the idea of competition in Olympic sports.
-This not only hold trues for the outstanding performance of some athletes, but for all humans, whether or not they are able to achieve world records.
+Firstly, there is the "will to be better" and the longing for perfection, as the German sportpedagogue Ommo Grupe described the anthropological essence of the idea of competition in Olympic sports.13 This not hold trues for the outstanding performance of some athletes, but for all humans, whether or not they are able to achieve world records.
 The only thing that counts is the "will to be better", the will to rise above oneself, even if there are obstacles in the way.
 The handicapped athletes who take part in the Paralympics, which have taken place directly after the official Games since Barcelona 1992, show in a most impressive manner, how one can challenge the limits set by nature, illness, accidents or fate.

 This challenge of Olympic Education is rooted in the ancient, new-humanistic ideal of "Selbstvollendung" (perfection of the "self") and "Selbstgestaltung" (creation of the "self"), which still prevails in the form of terms like self-determination, personality development or emancipation.
-"The will to be better" also means not accepting limitations and restrictions, but fighting for changes in the fields of individuality, society, politics, economy and culture.
+"The will to be

+13 Ommo Grupe, "Olympische Pädagogik," in Olympische Erziehung - eine Herausforderung an Sportpädagogik und Schulsport, ed.
+Rolf Geßmann, 1st ed.
+(Sankt Augustin: Academia Verl., 2004) better" also means not accepting limitations and restrictions, but fighting for changes in the fields of individuality, society, politics, economy and culture.